bergenrackley/Easy-Overlay/README.md

 # Easy Overlay

-A simple Overlay Application I created to make seeing the map in LoL a bit easier.
+A simple Overlay Application I created using WPF to make seeing the map in LoL a bit easier.
 Summon the control panel by pressing Shift + Esc.

 Click Define Bounding Box to draw a box around the are to be projected to the middle of the sceen, and click Display Overlay to visualize the overlay.
 Press Shift+Esc to dismiss the overlay.